cyberklezmer/fepp/readme.md

 ## Building

 `qf15` is built by means of `Code::Blocks`, project `qf15.cbp`.
-Fro the program to be built, it must be
+For the program to be built, it must be

-1. `boost` library installed somewhere on computer, its include path added to `Build Options/Search directories/Compiler' of the project
+1. `boost` library installed somewhere on computer, its include path added to `Build Options/Compiler/Search directories' of the project

-2. `nlopt` library installed somewhere, its include path added to the project (as above) and a path to the library itself added to `Build Options/Search directories/Linker' of the project
+2. `nlopt` library installed somewhere, its include path added to the project (as above) and a path to the library itself added to `Build Options/Linker/Search directories' of the project

 The executable is then build e.g., by `Build/Build` of `Code::Blocks`.